flipperdevices/flipper-questions-and-answers/2022-09/September 16th 2022 side A.md

 > - Potentially add a warning before dict. attack starts to inform user why its taking so long?

 ### What is diff between R01 R02 and R03?
 Is it firmware or hardware or software?
-> They used to be relavant before the new provisioning system was added, but now it’s all obselete.
+> They used to be relevant before the new provisioning system was added, but now it’s all obsolete.
+> - After September, all new devices will ship with R04 (international) but provisioning system will take over.

 ### How do I read a chipped pet’s tag?
 > RFID App, extra actions, read ASK.